What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 Leg Muscles (Hamstrings, Calf Muscles, Glutes)

-Muscles of the posterior chain are among the rowing machine muscles worked and are used in this phase; they include the glutes, hamstrings and calf muscles which all compress to maintain the shins in a vertical position.
+Muscles of the posterior chain are among the muscles worked by a rowing machine and are used in this phase; they include the glutes, hamstrings and calf muscles which all compress to maintain the shins in a vertical position.

 Hamstrings muscles highlighted in red with labels for the corresponding muscles.